50 Identity And Access Security Stats You Should Know In 2025

 One of the best ways to cultivate a culture of security is by teaching your employees how to be vigilant and preparing them to identify and respond to threats.

-Security awareness training solutions combine engaging training materials with active attack simulation campaigns in order to transform your employees from potential weak links into a robust line of defense against cyberattacks.
-The majority of these solutions focus specifically on phishing awareness training, but some also include modules on a wider range of security topics, such as how to work from home safely.
+Security Awareness Training solutions combine engaging training materials with active attack simulation campaigns to transform your employees from potential weak links into a robust line of defense against cyberattacks.
+Most of these solutions focus specifically on phishing awareness training, but some also include modules on a wider range of security topics, such as how to work from home safely.

 Invest In A Secure Email Gateway (SEG)